almAngel/aIicia/README.md

 - You need Python < 3.10 which you can get from https://www.python.org/downloads/release/python-390/ and have python set as a system variable in order to use it as a command.

-- You need to install PyTorch:
+- You need to install PyTorch https://pytorch.org/get-started/locally/

 ### CUDA